bsian03/Dyno-Code-Talk/README.md

-# Welcome to Dyno's #code-talk channel!
+# Welcome to Dyno's #code-dev channel!
 ## Rules
 1. All [Dyno Server](https://discord.com/channels/203039963636301824/203039963636301824/706331697410736148) rules apply!
 No invites, no advertising, no spam!
 2. Please only use this channel if you have any **code** issues, questions or conversations.
 Anything else should go in their respective channels.